← Back to Blog

 Booking sites like Skyscanner operate separate regional versions for different markets: Skyscanner.de serves Germany, Skyscanner.pl serves Poland, Skyscanner.co.jp serves Japan itself.
 Airlines and OTAs set different base fares for different markets based on local purchasing power, competition, and demand.
 The result is that the cheapest fare for your specific flight might be found through Israel's Skyscanner, or Poland's, or Japan's — not through your home country's site.

 Across flights to Tokyo that we've tracked at RegionFare, the price difference between the most expensive and cheapest regional market for the same flight typically ranges from 10% to 25%.
 On a $900 round-trip fare, that's $90 to $225 sitting on the table.
-On a $1,200 cherry-blossom-season fare, the gap can be even larger in absolute terms.

 This effect applies regardless of which month you fly.
 Even within the cheapest window (January-February), there's a spread across the 97 markets that booking sites operate in.
 The cheapest month gets you into the right price band; cross-market comparison finds the best deal within that band.